 Finally, apply the double tape loop, thick edge up, just below the break line previously set in the ear.
 Press the tip down on the tape with your thumb, then wrap your index finger around the ear tip to double fold the ear tip vertically around the thumb.
 Hold for a few seconds.
-This double fold helps form a natural curved break that will help keep the tip from rising as the Collie gets older.
+This double fold helps form a natural curved break that will help keep the tip from rising as the Collie or Sheltie gets older.
 Repeat on the other ear.

 Once the tapes are completed, place thumbs again in both ears to press the tapes in place, and hold for a few seconds.
 Let the heat from your hands help set the tapes and form the desired shape.

 In review, here are the steps to create the proper complete ear brace using Japanese tape: